YannCebron/m68kplugin/plugin-resources/docs/mnemonic/addx.md

 [destination] ← [source] + [destination] + [X]

 ## Description
 Add the source operand to the destination operand along with the extend bit, and store the result in the destination location.
-The only legal addressing modes are data register direct and memory to memory with address register indirect using pre-decrementing.

 ## Application
 The `ADDX` instruction is used in chain arithmetic to add together strings of bytes (words or longwords).
 Consider the addition of two 128-bit numbers, each of which is stored as four consecutive longwords.